cloudcreativity/laravel-json-api/README.md

 });
 ```

 If every route in your application is a JSON API endpoint, then you can set the `C::IS_GLOBAL` option to true.
-This will install the same piece of middleware on the HTTP Kernel, so that it is invoked for every single request.
+This will install the same piece of middleware on the HTTP Kernel, so that it is invoked for every request.

 #### Defining Endpoints